Rural Housing Service, USDA.

 (c) RHS may consider, on a case by case basis, subordinating its security interest on the ultimate recipient's property to the lien of the intermediary so that Rural Development has a junior lien interest when an independent appraisal verifies the Rural Development subordinated lien will continue to be fully secured.

-(d) The term of the loan to an ultimate recipient may not exceed the less of 30 years or the remaining term of the Rural Development loan.
+(d) The term of the loan to an ultimate recipient may not exceed the remaining term of the Rural Development loan.

-(e) When loans are made to ultimate recipients, restrictive-use provisions must be incorporated, as outlined in 7 CFR Section 3560.662.
+(e) When loans are made to ultimate recipients for equity purposes, restrictive-use provisions must be incorporated, as outlined in 7 CFR part 3560.662.

 (a) To obtain written Rural Development approval, before the first lending of PRLF funds to an ultimate recipient, of: